 The hearing began at 10:35AM with seven spectators and two members of the press in the audience.
 No accredited journalist requested access to the Arabic interpretation.
 The prosecution was represented by prosecutors Klinge and Polz.
 Plaintiff Counsels Dr. Kroker and Bahns were not present.
-Plaintiff counsel Dr. Oehmichen joined late, so did one of Raslan’s Plaintiff Counsels, Böcker.
+Plaintiff counsel Dr. Oehmichen joined late, so did one of Raslan’s Defense Counsels, Böcker.

 Testimony of P38

 P38 was accompanied by his counsel Sebastian Scharmer.
 P38 was informed about his rights and duties as a witness.
 He denied being related to Anwar Raslan by blood or marriage.

 Presiding Judge Kerber handed over to Judge Wiedner to ask P38 questions.